johannes-sf/pybuilder-docker/README.md

+A fork of the original project with some changes to keep up with the latest pybuilder.

 # pybuilder-docker
 A pybuilder plugin that stages a python package into a docker container and optionally publishes it to a registry.